Astroolean/AstroCore/README.md

 - **Java**: JDK 17 or higher installed on your system.
 - **Plugin Installation**: Familiarity with how to install plugins on a Minecraft server.
 - **Basic Configuration Knowledge**: Understanding how to modify configuration files for plugins.
+- **Permissions Plugin**: LuckPerms or another permissions plugin is required to set up permissions for this plugin.

 ---